Hidden files hint at a possible PC version of Red Dead Redemption 2

 At launch, the long-awaited (and much hyped) western adventure that is Red Dead Redemption 2 is only available on the PS4 and Xbox One.

 That might not be the case forever, though.
-Code hidden within the game’s mobile companion app suggest that a PC version could be in the works.
+Code hidden within the game’s mobile companion app suggests that a PC version could be in the works.

 Last week, we wrote about Red Dead Redemption 2’s companion app, which lets you rip the in-game map off the TV and put it on a nearby tablet, instead.
 No more pausing just to figure out if you and your horse are still headed in the right direction.